Greenfield, Mass: A Good Old-Fashioned Home Town

 She found the little city to be a solid medium between the nearby college town of Amherst and the chic bustle of Northampton.

 “You can move here and get involved right away,” she says.
 “You don’t feel like an outsider for long.
-And for some communities it’s just harder to get connected.”
+And for some communities, it’s just harder to get connected.”
 But as any visitor to the area soon learns, this is not the case for Greenfield.

 A Taste of Greenfield

 There are several little bed & breakfasts that cater to out-of-towners in Greenfield.
 Consider staying the night at the Brandt House or the House on the Hill.
+You can also find dozens of Airbnbs in this town of about 25,000 residents.

 If it happens to be a Saturday, troop on down to the Farmer’s Market in the center of town and pick up some fresh produce or visit the craft stands.
-Locally made pottery and other artisan specialties are offered every week.
+Locally-made pottery and other artisan specialties are offered every week.
 And often live music (a recurring theme in Greenfield) will draw in the passerby.

 There are numerous farms nearby and even an orchard or two.
 “If you don’t pick up some peaches from Clarkdale, you haven’t tasted everything the Franklin County has to offer,” adds Becky.

 The Magpie specializes in exquisite wood-fired pizza.
-And with ten pizza restaurants to contend with in the area, you know they’re doing something right.
+And with ten pizza restaurants to contend within the area, you know they’re doing something right.
 Evelyn Wulfkuhle and brother-sister duo Jim and Maggie Zaccara run both the Hope and Olive and the Magpie; two popular restaurants situated within walking distance of the very center of town.

 “Almost everything is made right here,” says Evelyn explaining the nuances of The Magpie.
-“We’re all about fresh, high quality ingredients and having fun,” she says, “and pizza should be fun.”
+“We’re all about fresh, high-quality ingredients and having fun,” she says, “and pizza should be fun.”
 After living in the area for 14 years, Evelyn seems to like what she’s gotten herself into.

 “It’s the longest I’ve ever lived anywhere in my entire life.
 It’s a great town,” she says.
 “It’s easy to live here.
 I like that you can have a pretty high quality of life here while still keeping things simple,” she says.